datacom-website/datacom-design-tokens/README.md

 │      ├── StyleDictionaryColor.swift
 ```

+### Building for Other Platforms 🤖

-If you open `build.js` you will see there are 3 platforms defined: scss, android, ios.
+If you open `build.js` you will see there are 3 platforms defined: web (scss, less, css), android, ios.
 Each platform has a transformGroup, buildPath, and files.
 The buildPath and files of the platform should match up to the files what were built.

 Pretty nifty!
 This shows a few things happening:
 1. The build system does a deep merge of all the property JSON files defined in the `source` attribute of `config.json`.
 This allows you to split up the property JSON files however you want.
 There are 2 JSON files with `color` as the top level key, but they get merged properly.